 Our staff is truly the cornerstone of our service to the community.
-Gateway Community Charters currently has over 600 incredible staff members serving our students and families.
-The present and the future of the GCC is predicated on the administrators, teachers and site staff and their excellence.
-The GCC is committed to continuous improvement as an organization and as schools - but more importantly, we are committed to growing and developing our people to reach their potential as we know that it is the adults in the building that most significantly impact our student outcomes.
+Gateway Community Charters currently has over 700 incredible staff members serving our students and families.
+The present and the future of the GCC are predicated on the administrators, teachers, and site staff and their excellence.
+The GCC is committed to continuous improvement as an organization and as schools - but more importantly, we are committed to growing and developing our people to reach their potential, as we know that the adults in the building most significantly impact our student outcomes.

 As our organization has grown, our central office functions and infrastructure has, of necessity, grown.
-As we continue our journey, the organization continues to refine its business services, personnel services, and other key central office functions to ensure optimal outcomes to support our schools in fiscally responsible ways.
+As we continue our journey, the organization continues refining its business services, personnel services, and other key central office functions to ensure optimal outcomes and support our schools in fiscally responsible ways.